translationexchange/tml-objc/README.md

 How does it work?
 ==================

 TMLKit does all the hard work for you.
 When you use TML's macros (see TML.h), the library automatically registers translation keys with Translation Exchange service and generates resource bunldes for your app on the fly.
-TMLKit always keep your local cache up to date by downloading the latest translations from the service when they become available.
+TMLKit always keeps your local cache up to date by downloading the latest translations from the service when they become available.
 At run-time, your app will use translations from your local app cache so your users will not experience any delays.
 When new localized data becomes available it is possible for your application to update translations dynamically, without needing to restart the application.

 You also have an option to bundle all your translations with your app before you release it - allowing your application to function in offline mode.
-By default, whenever your application becomes active and has connectivity to the internet - TMLKit will check for new translation releases (published via the [dashboard](https://dashboard-translationexchange.com)).
+By default, whenever your application becomes active and has connectivity to the internet - TMLKit will check for new translation releases (published via the [dashboard](https://dashboard.translationexchange.com)).
 When updates are available they are downloaded on-demand.
 Translations for default and current locales are downloaded immediately, and additional data is downloaded when TMLKit is told to change current locale.

 To bundle translations with your app, simply download published archive from the dashboard, prepend its name with “tml_” and include it in your build as a resource.
 The resulting filename should be in the format "tml_<version>.tar.gz".
 TMLKit supports zip, tar, tar.gz/tar.gzip formats.